the role of automation in risk analysis

-What this means is that organisations must be fully confident in their ability to identify and assess risk with strategies and programmes.
+What this means is that organizations must be fully confident in their ability to identify and assess risk with strategies and programmes.

-Robust regulatory compliance rests firmly on an organisation’s ability to comprehensively identify risk within their customer base.
+Robust regulatory compliance rests firmly on an organization’s ability to comprehensively identify risk within their customer base.
 This is no easy feat for large, global banks dealing with corporate customers.

 Beneficial ownership can hidden in complex structures and non-transparent jurisdictions, making it time-consuming and costly to uncover, but without the full picture of a customer’s owners and directors, comprehensive risk identification and analysis is impossible.